Artur Menezes: Life and career

-In 2014, Menezes was the headliner at the Augustibluus Festival in Haapsalu, Estonia, and he also performed at various club dates across the UK.
-In 2015, he undertook a tour in Mexico.
-The same year, Menezes issued his third studio album via Tratore Brasil, Drive Me.
-In 2016, Menezes relocated to reside in Los Angeles, California.
-In 2017, Menezes shared the stage with Joe Satriani, at another festival in Brazil before a 20,000 strong audience.
-The following year Menezes and his backing ensemble entered the International Blues Challenge in Memphis, Tennessee.
-He was the winner of the "Albert King Award" for Best Guitarist, and they took third place in the Best Band Category.
-His fourth album, Keep Pushing (2018), was produced by Josh Smith, who also played rhythm guitar on the recording.
+In 2017, Menezes shared the stage with Joe Satriani, at Best of Blues and Rock festival in Sao Paulo, Brazil, performing for an audience of 20,000 people.

+The following year, Menezes was the winner of the "Gibson/Albert King Award" for Best Guitarist by the Blues Foundation.
+He also entered alongside his backing ensemble the International Blues Challenge in Memphis, Tennessee, where they took third place in the Best Band Category.
+He released his fourth album, Keep Pushing (2018), which was produced by Josh Smith, who also played rhythm guitar on the recording.
 The album contained ten tracks all composed by Menezes.
 In the US, Menezes opened for Bobby Rush in Los Angeles.